eudoxia0/eudoxia0.github.io/_drafts/wishlist-zero-cost-abstractions.md

    difference as an error.
-2. The function's declared effects signature, if any, is checked against its actual effects: if we allocate memory, or call a function that allocates memory (or... ad nauseam) in a function which we have sworn to the compiler allocates nothing, then the compiler signals an error.
+2. The function's declared effects signature, if any, is checked against its actual effects: if we allocate memory, or call a function that allocates memory, and so forth, in a function which we have sworn to the compiler allocates nothing, then the compiler signals an error.
 (An obvious problem arises here: what if we need to add a debugging `printf` in a function we've declared as being free of IO?
 Or which is called by a function, somewhere up